Accessibility

 • Accompanying persons and assistance dogs are welcome, their participation is free of charge.

-• The event is partially accessible to people with disabilities and neuroatypical people (mobility, information, sensoriality, social interactions, etc.)
+• The event is partially accessible to people with disabilities and neurodivergent people (mobility, information, sensoriality, social interactions, etc.)

 Coming to the UEEH